kubedb/docs/docs/setup/monitoring/prometheus-operator.md

 ### Configure Existing Prometheus Server

-If you already have a Prometheus crd and respective Prometheus server running, you have to update this Prometheus crd to select `kubedb-operator-servicemonitor` ServiceMonitor.
+If you already have a Prometheus crd and respective Prometheus server running, you have to update this Prometheus crd to select `kubedb-servicemonitor` ServiceMonitor.

 At first, add the ServiceMonitor's  label `k8s-app: prometheus` in `spec.serviceMonitorSelector.matchLabels` field of Prometheus crd.